All official European Union website addresses are in the europa.eu domain.

 Figure 2.
 Nitrate in Groundwater - Nitrates Directive reporting period 7 (2016-2019)

 EU Member States report groundwater nitrate concentrations under the Nitrates Directive.
 At country level, nitrate concentrations in groundwater monitoring stations for the period 2016-2019 are distributed into four classes (Figure 2).
 Class 1 represents monitoring stations where concentrations are below 25mg/l.
-At the other end of the scale, class 4 shows the share of stations that exceed the 50mgNO3/l maximum allowable concentration.
+At the other end of the scale, Class 4 shows the share of stations that exceed the 50mgNO3/l maximum allowable concentration.

-All 27 EU member countries had some groundwaters with reported nitrate concentrations above the maximum allowable concentration of 50mgNO3/l (class 4).
+All 27 EU Member States had some groundwaters with reported nitrate concentrations above the maximum allowable concentration of 50mgNO3/l (class 4).
 The seven countries with more than 15% of their groundwater monitoring stations exceeding this maximum level were Belgium, Cyprus, Germany, Luxemburg, Malta, Portugal, and Spain.
 In contrast, the seven countries with more than 80% of groundwater monitoring stations below 25mg/l (class 1) were Croatia, Finland, Hungary, Ireland, Latvia, Poland and Sweden.